nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+## Adding a person while all persons are being shown

+1. Adding a person while all persons are being shown
+   1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+   2. Test case 1 (Positive Test Case):
+      `add n/John Poh p/98765432 e/johnpoe@gmail.com a/ 311, Clementi Ave 2, #02-25 r/ 2 years of experience in software development`

+      **Note**:  The current AddressBook cannot contain anyone named `John Poh`<br>
+      **Expected**: New person is added to the list.
+Details of the new person shown in the status message.

+   3. Test case (Negative Test Case):
+      `add n/John Poh p/98765432 e/johnpoe@gmail.com a/ 311, Clementi Ave 2, #02-25 r/ 2 years of experience in software development`
+      **Note**:  The current AddressBook should contain a person named `John Poh`<br>
+      **Expected**: No person is added.
+Error details shown in the status message.
+List of persons remains the same.

 ### Deleting a person

 1. Deleting a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+    2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
+       **Expected**: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+    3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+       **Expected**: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+       **Expected**: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_

-## Adding a person while all persons are being shown
+### Viewing a person's details while all persons are being shown

-1. Adding a person while all persons are being shown
+1. Viewing a person's details while all persons are being shown
     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case 1 (Positive Test Case):
+    2. Test case 1:
-      `add n/John Poh p/98765432 e/johnpoe@gmail.com a/ 311, Clementi Ave 2, #02-25 r/ 2 years of experience in software development`

-      **Note**:  The current AddressBook cannot contain anyone named `John Poh`
+       `view 1`
-      Expected: New person is added to the list.
-Details of the new person shown in the status message.
+       **Expected**: Person information panel is updated to reflect the details of the person.

-   2. Test case (Negative Test Case):
+    3. Test case 2:
-      `add n/John Poh p/98765432 e/johnpoe@gmail.com a/ 311, Clementi Ave 2, #02-25 r/ 2 years of experience in software development`
-      **Note**:  The current AddressBook should contain a person named `John Poh`
+       `view 0`
-      Expected: No person is added.
+       **Expected**: No person is viewed.
 Error details shown in the status message.
+Person information panel remains the same.

+### Adding a remark to a person while all persons are being shown

+1. Adding a remark to a person while all persons are being shown
-List of persons remains the same.
+    1. Prerequisites: List all persons using the `list` command.

+    2. Test case 1:
+       `remark 1 r/John is a good candidate`
+       **Expected**: New remark is added to the person.
+Details of remark displayed on the person information panel.

+    3. Test case 2:
+       `remark 1 r/**REMARK** Furthermore, hes capable of working in a team`
+       **Expected**: Remark is added on from the previous existing remark.
+Person information panel is updated to reflect the addition of the remark.
+       Specifically `John is a good candidate` is followed by `Furthermore, hes capable of working in a team` on the person information panel.

+    4. Test case 3:
+       `remark 1 r/`
+       **Expected**: Previous remark is deleted.
+Person information panel is updated to reflect the deletion of the remark and is blank.

+    5. Test case 4:
+       `remark 0 r/John is a good candidate`
+       **Expected**: No remark is added.
+Error details shown in the status message.
+Person information panel remains the same.

+### Searching for applicants matching a given profile

+1. Searching for applicants matching a given profile
+    1. Prerequisites:
+       1. Set one of the applicants' status in the sample data to `interviewed` by doing `set 1 interviewed`

+    2. Test case 1:
+       `search n/alex bernice`
+       **Note**: JABPro does an `OR` search for each category meaning it will look for applicants whose names match any of the given names.<br>
+       **Expected**: If you are using our sample data, you should see `Alex Yeoh` and `Bernice Yu` being listed.

+    3. Test case 2:
+       `search st/interviewed rejected`
+       **Note**: JABPro does an `OR` search for each category meaning it will look for applicants whose status match any of the given status.<br>
+       **Expected**: If you are using our sample data, you should see `Alex Yeoh` being displayed as he is the only applicant whose status is `interviewed`
+       (other applicants' status are `preliminary` by default).

+    4. Test case 3:
+       `search t/intern developer`
+       **Note**: JABPro does an `OR` search for each category meaning it will look for applicants who have **any** of the given tags.<br>
+       **Expected**: If you are using our sample data, you should see all the applicants listed since all of them contain either of the given tags.

+    5. Test case 4:
+       `search n/alex bernice st/interviewed rejected t/intern developer`
+       **Note**: JABPro does an `AND` search for multiple categories meaning it will look for applicants meaning it will look for applicants whose name contains either alex or bernice `AND` status is either interviewed or rejected `AND` has any of the given tags.<br>
+       **Expected**: If you are using our sample data, you should see `Alex Yeoh` being the only applicant listed as he is the only applicant matching the given profile.

+    Some incorrect commands to try: `search`, `search n/`, `search t/`, `search st/`, `search n/@`, `search t/@`, `search st/accepted` (note this is incorrect because status has to be either: preliminary, interviewed, rejected or offered)
+    **Expected**: JABPro displays an error message along with a corrective action you can take to amend the command.

+### Creating tags

+1. Creating tags
+    1. Prerequisites: nil

+    2. Test case 1:
+       `create t/dept finance`
+       **Expected**: JABPro displays a message indicating the successful execution of command.
+You can also check that the tag has been successfully created by using the `listT` command to view the newly created tag.

+    3. Test case 2:
+       `create t/finance`
+       **Note**: The creation of tags **must** specify both the **tag category** and **tag name**.<br>
+       **Expected**: JABPro displays an error message.

+    4. Test case 3:
+       `create t/role analyst, role engineer`
+       **Note**: Creation of multiple tags is done through using multiple tag prefixes i.e. `create t/role analyst t/role engineer`
+       **Expected**: JABPro displays an error message.

+   5. Test case 4:
+      `create t/role software developer`
+      **Note**: Tag names must **not** contain any spaces.
+Instead, we encourage users to use either `camelCase` or `PascalCase`.
+This was done so that the tags would appear neater in the UI.
+Similarly, any other word keyed in after the tag name and without a proper prefix would prompt an error for incorrect command format.
+      **Expected**: JABPro displays an error message.

+   Some other incorrect commands to try: `create t/`, `create t/role @analyst` **Expected**: JABPro displays an error message along with a corrective action you can take to amend the command.

 ### Editing a person's score for an assessment type tag while all persons are being shown